-The ESMS will establish, implement and maintain processes needed for internal and external communication relevant to environmental and social performance of the Project.
+The ESMS' will establish, implement and maintain processes needed for internal and external communication relevant to environmental and social performance of the Project, relevant to the phase of the project and the allocated responsibilities.

 Lines of communication relevant to the construction phase will be clearly defined within the CESMP whilst lines of communication relevant to the operational phase will be clearly defined within the OESMP.